Heart and Soil vs Ancestral Supplements: Which Beef Organ Brand Is Actually Worth It? (2026)

 I’ve been on Beef Magic for three months.
 What changed:

 - Energy: Stable throughout the day.
-No 3pm crash.
+No 3pm crash — consistent with 240mg of liver delivering iron and B12.

-- Sleep: Noticeably better — I attribute this to the magnesium.
+- Skin and hair: Noticeably better — I attribute this to the bone marrow collagen.

-- Digestion: Zero nausea, even on an empty stomach.
-The ginger works.
+- Digestion: Comfortable, even on an empty stomach.

 Who Should Choose What